 - Introduce differences we need to account for in a fully decoupled application

 - Provide an example of what the final project will look like

-By the end of this tutorial you should have a better understanding of what we're trying to accomplish in the rest of this course.
+By the end of this tutorial you should have a better understanding of what we're trying to create in the rest of this series.

 Understand the modifications needed to build a stand-alone version of our React application.

-same-origin cookie to send authenticated API requests from the API that the Drupal site provided.
+fetch() to send the user's Drupal session cookie and authenticate API requests.
 This allowed us to side-step some things that we'll now have to account for in our code.
 Most of these things are primarily related to authentication.
-Our previous code relied on the fact that it was essentially running inside the scope of an existing Drupal theme or module, and could therefore make use of existing cookie and session handling for authentication.
-If you were logged into Drupal, you were also logged into our React app.
-For a fully decoupled application, we'll have to handle all of that ourselves.
+Our previous code relied on the fact that it was running inside the scope of an existing Drupal theme or module, and could make use of existing cookie and session handling for authentication.
+If you are logged into Drupal, you are also logged into our React app.
+For a fully decoupled application, we'll have to handle authentication ourselves.

-In order to accomplish this we'll want to start using OAuth to handle authentication and authorization.
-With OAuth, we're happily no longer dependent on the browser's somewhat opaque handling of cookies for authentication.
-Therefore, our code will work in other contexts, for example, a React Native app where the code isn't executed inside a browser.
+To do this we'll want to start using OAuth to handle authentication and authorization.
+With OAuth, we're no longer dependent on the browser's somewhat opaque handling of cookies for authentication.
+Our code will also work in other contexts, for example, a React Native app where the code isn't executed inside a browser.
 The downside is we'll have to write a bunch of code to handle something the browser had been doing for us automatically.